Donald Trump and American football: College football

 Trump is a noted fan of college football, with historian and professor Nicholas Sarantakes of the Naval War College comparing Trump's fandom and attendance of games as a form of political theatre to that of former president Richard Nixon's.
 Similar to Nixon, Sarantakes says, President Trump regularly attended games that included two teams from the Southern United States, an area that includes a large number of Trump's supporters.
 For instance, during one game that pitted teams from the southern states of Alabama and Georgia, White House Press Secretary Sarah Huckabee Sanders said both teams were "from two great states, both in the heart of Trump country".
 Some of the games he attended as president included the 2018 College Football Playoff National Championship in Atlanta, the 2019 LSU vs. Alabama Game of the Century in Tuscaloosa, Alabama, the 2019 Army–Navy Game in Philadelphia, and the 2020 College Football Playoff National Championship in New Orleans.
+In the runup to the 2024 Republican Party presidential primaries, Trump attended several major rivalry games in the early primary states of Iowa (Iowa–Iowa State football rivalry) and South Carolina (the Palmetto Bowl).

 Unlike with professional sports, Trump's relationship with college football during his presidency was relatively free from major controversy, with journalist Kevin Freking of the Associated Press saying, "college football has managed to avoid similar political controversies" in other sports.
 Prior to his attendance of the 2018 championship game, an article in The Hill said, "Trump and members of his administration have favored college-level athletics amid Trump's feuds with top athletes in both the NFL and the NBA".
 In most of the games he attended, he was well received by the attendees and often cheered and given loud chants of approval, though protests against Trump occurred at several of the games, such as the 2018 championship game.